exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/day-2.md

 ---
-title: "Day 2: A Theory of Your Own"
+title: "A Theory of Your Own"
 description: "Introduction to custom theory creation."
 author: "prop"
 contributors: "the Amazing Community"
-week: 1
-tags: day
-order: 2
 ---

 Good morning.
 It is dawn of the second day.